2024 Youth Resident Advisor/Group Leader

-TechGirls connects and supports the next generation of women leaders in science, technology, engineering, and mathematics by providing them access and opportunities to advance their skills and pursue their dreams.
+TechGirls is a U.S.-based summer exchange program designed to empower and support young women (ages 15-17) from the United States and 37 countries around the world to pursue higher education and careers in science, technology, engineering, and math (STEM) fields through hands-on skills development training.
 TechGirls is an initiative of the U.S. Department of State’s Bureau of Educational and Cultural Affairs and is administered by Legacy International.

-- In 2022, the program expands to support approximately 111 young women from 35 countries/territories and 25 U.S. peers in a dynamic four week U.S.-based experience with an 8-month mentoring program.
-(This includes pre- and post-exchange activities and mentoring.)
+In 2024, the program will support 111 young women from 37 participating countries/territories and 17 U.S. peers in a dynamic four-week U.S.-based experience (July - August) with a seven-month mentoring program (including pre-and post-exchange).

-This summer, we will hire 13-15 women who are energetic, passionate and organized people with the ability to build community and to facilitate a fast paced exchange program.
-TechGirls’ Youth Resident Assistant/Group Leaders should also be resilient and calm under pressure, highly collaborative, able to develop good working relationships with people, generous, and supportive.
+This summer, we will hire 12 women who are energetic, passionate and organized people with the ability to build community and to facilitate a fast-paced exchange program.
+TechGirls’ Resident Advisors/ Group Leaders should also be resilient and calm under pressure, highly collaborative, able to develop good working relationships with people, generous, and supportive.
 Please note U.S. citizenship or permanent residency is required to apply.
 You will gain valuable skills in international exchange program management and practice international relations and development in a real-world setting.

-- Serve as one of thirteen Youth Resident Assistants as part of the 21-member team for 111 international teens and 25 U.S. teens.
-The staff create a safe, secure, and rich learning environment (in-person or virtual-hybrid.)
+- Serve as one of twelve Resident Advisors as part of the 17-member team for 111 international teens and 17 U.S. teens.
+The staff create a safe, secure, and rich learning environment.

-- Each Youth Resident Assistants mentors one small group of approximately 10-12 girls learning together throughout the 3-week intensive program, assisting individual girls to meet the demands of the program.
+- Team up with 2 other RAs to mentor and guide 30-32 girls in your “pod” throughout the 3+ week intensive program, assisting individual girls to meet the demands of the program.

 - Guide students through an arc of leadership development as they integrate the lessons from a variety of guest speakers, technical instruction and, most importantly, the lessons they learn from one another.